The entrance of Middle Dredge campsite.

 Directions

-Middle Dredge Campsite is located on the east side of the Intracoastal Waterway near channel marker #9A, across from Seminole Rest Historic Site.
-Access is by personal watercraft only.
-The nearest boat ramp is in Oak Hill, and a canoe/kayak launch is available at Seminole Rest.
-Overnight parking is available at Apollo Visitor Center or nearby the park.
+Middle Dredge Campsite is located on the east side of the Intracoastal Waterway, across from Seminole Rest Historic Site.
+The closest channel marker is #9A.
+A canoe/kayak launch is available at Seminole Rest.
+Larger vessels must use boat ramps in the town of Oak Hill.

 Amenities